top of page

 Use the fingers of your right hand.

-Repeat step 1 and 2
+Repeat steps 1 and 2.

 Repeat the steps until the breathing becomes regular and even.